denisesenguel/skyseed-ops-client/README.md

 Create an `.env` with the following contents
 ```
 REACT_APP_API_URL=https://localhost:5005/path/to/local/api
+REACT_APP_MAPBOX_TOKEN=your-mapbox-account-access-token
+REACT_APP_MAPBOX_STYLE=mapbox://styles/link-to-your-style
 ```
+[Read this](https://docs.mapbox.com/help/getting-started/access-tokens/) for more information on how to get a Mapbox access token.
+For the style, you may use your own custom styles or public ones.

-Note that you'll need the API running locally in order for the app to be run in development mode (see below)
+Note that you'll need the API running locally in order for the app to be run in development mode (see below).

 ## Available Scripts